CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Introduction

 where $\mathcal{I}$ is the discrete search space, $\mathcal{Z}$ is the continuous latent space, and ${\rm Decode}(z)$ is the decoding function which converts the continuous representation $z$ to the discrete architecture $\alpha$.
 From \eqref{eq:lso}, we know that the architecture is searched in the continuous space $\mathcal{Z}$ by optimizing $z$ but is evaluated in the discrete space $\mathcal{I}$ by evaluating $\alpha$.
 Although some applications of LSO have received success in NAS tasks \cite{luo2018neural, DBLP:conf/nips/ZhangJCGC19, chatzianastasis2021graph}, most of them discussed how to design an encoder-decoder model to better learn the continuous representations of neural architectures, and only a few of them discussed the subsequent optimization method for architecture latent variables.

-It is worth pointing out that this paper focuses on improving the effectiveness of gradient-based LSO for architecture search \cite{luo2018neural}, where the gradient of the architecture performance with respect to the latent variable is estimated by a performance predictor.
-However, gradient-based optimization is challenging as follows.
+This paper focuses on improving the effectiveness of gradient-based LSO for architecture search \cite{luo2018neural}, where the gradient of the architecture performance with respect to the latent variable is estimated by a performance predictor.
+However, gradient-based optimization is challenging as described below.
 First, the mapping from the latent space to the architecture performance is generally non-convex.
 Although the similarity of different architectures can be measured directly in the Euclidean latent space of deep generative models, the performance mapping is not guaranteed to be a convex function, which raises challenges for the gradient-based optimization.
 Second, most conventional function approximators, e.g., the multi-layer perceptron (MLP), the graph neural network (GNN), the radial basis function (RBF), etc., are not convex from input to output.
 It means that even if the underlying performance mapping is convex, one may not obtain a convex predictor due to the non-convexity of function approximators.